 - Drop bars offer several hand positions and are easy on the hands (read this if you’re undecided about handlebars or this if you’re trying to decide between drop and flat handlebars)

-Most gravel bikes come with a rigid fork, although some high-end avant-guard gravel bikes have a suspension.
+Most gravel bikes come with a rigid fork, although some have a suspension fork.
 Two such examples are Lauf, a manufacturer located in Iceland, who manufacture their bikes with an odd-looking front suspension, and the Niner MCR comes with full-suspension.

 Gravel bikes are best for medium to long-distance urban commutes, and they are very good for those who need to ride on gravel or off-road sections.
 Their wheels can be up to 50 mm wide, which efficiently absorb shocks coming from road imperfections, crossing tram or train tracks, etc. Wider tires are also known to be less susceptible to pinch flats.